digitallinguistics/data-format/.github/CONTRIBUTING.md

         - REMOVE: removed features
         - TEST: changes to tests

+1. **Increment the version number** of the `master` branch by running `npm version {major|minor|patch}` from the command line, and commit the change.
+Do not include a commit message (it will default to the version number instead).
+This will run the upload script and publish to npm.

-1. **Draft a GitHub release** when the necessary features are ready
+1. **Create a GitHub release** when the necessary features are ready

     - Title: vX.X.X